alshedivat/al-folio/_posts/2024-02-15-data-structures-algorithms.md

 - Update: $$O(\log n)$$
 - Min/max retrieval: $$O(1)$$

-**Note:** Heaps are great to recover the smallest element, but not for the k<sup>th</sup> smallest one.
-A [BST](#binary-search-trees) might me more appropriate for that.
+**Note:** Heaps are great to recover the smallest element, but not the k<sup>th</sup> smallest one.
+[BSTs](#binary-search-trees) might me more appropriate for that.

 ### Binary search trees

-Binary serach trees (BST) are binary trees in which every node meets properties:
+Binary serach trees (BSTs) are binary trees in which every node meets two properties:

 - All descendants on the left are smaller than the parent node.
 - All descendants on the right are larger than the parent node.